MCP for Tasks and CRM

 "Find Olivia Bennett in CRM and add a note."

-Ask for help the way you would ask a teammate.
-MCP gives the AI the bridge it needs to search, read, create, update, move, and organize the right records.
+Ask for help the way you would ask a capable teammate.
+MCP gives the AI the context it needs to search, read, create, update, move, and organize the right records.

 Your permissions still apply

 MCP does not grant extra admin powers.
-The AI app can only reach the teams, boards, lists, tasks, contacts, and organizations you already have permission to access.
+The AI app can only reach the teams, boards, lists, tasks, contacts, organizations, and deals the signed-in user already has permission to access.

-Tooling Studio MCP gives you a URL.
-In most AI apps, that means you want the remote connector or remote server flow, not a local command-line install.
+Tooling Studio MCP gives each workspace a URL.
+In most AI apps, that means users choose the remote connector or remote server flow, not a local command-line install.

 Tasks and CRM